Wastewater systems

 If you work in and around untreated wastewater, refer to our Chemwatch safety data sheet for substances wastewater may contain and how to minimise risk.

-How we treat wastewater and recover resources
+Treating wastewater and recovering resources

 Water resource recovery facilities give new life to wastewater through recycling, reusing by-products or generating some of the energy the facilities need to do their job.
 We're committed to reducing the environmental impact of what we do to help mitigate climate change.